Psychtoolbox-3/psychtoolbox-3.github.com/download.markdown

 are automatically installed by the package manager.

 ##### Subversion-based installation

+** This method will fail to work starting 8th January 2024!
+[Skip to Alternate Download below for how to download zip files instead](#alternate-download) **

 Alternatively, for the most complete and most recent version of Psychtoolbox, you can perform the regular installation via our [`DownloadPsychtoolbox.m`][installer] script.
 The following will install Psychtoolbox by checking out the Subversion repo to